Marketplace Open Enrollment

 Loss of Health Insurance

-You may qualify for a Special Enrollment Period if you or anyone in your household lost health coverage in the last 60 days (or since January 1, 2020) or expects to lose coverage in the next 60 days.
+You may qualify for a Special Enrollment Period if you or anyone in your household lost qualifying health coverage in the in the past 60 days OR expects to lose coverage in the next 60 days.

 Coverage Losses that may qualify you for a Special Enrollment Period: